Thalassemias are a group of blood disorders that affect the way the body makes

 While there are many different types of thalassemias, the main two are:

-Beta thalassemia: when the body has a problem producing beta
+Alpha thalassemia: when the body has a problem producing alpha

 When the gene that controls the production of either of these proteins is missing